LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: RECYC

 ``RECYC``    type: ``real*8 array of size (0:NS-1,NSTRAT)``
     Stores the particle recycling coefficients of species (is) on stratum (istra).
 Defaults to 1.0 for non-carbon species and 0.0 for carbon species.
-Particles recycle into the neutral species associated to their homonuclear sequence.
+Particles recycle into the neutral species associated to their isonuclear sequence.
-    Applies to B2 neutral fluid species.
+    Applies to B2.5 neutral fluid species.
     Also multiplies Eirene recycling fluxes if 'eirene\_use\_recyceir' is set to 0 (see b2cdci for details).

 .. index:: MRECYC

 ``MRECYC``    type: ``real*8 array of size (0:NS-1,NSTRAT)``    default: ``0.0``
     Stores the parallel momentum recycling coefficients of species (is) on stratum (istra).
 The parallel momentum is carried back by the recycled neutrals.
-Applies only to B2 neutral fluid species.
+Applies only to B2.5 neutral fluid species.

 .. index:: ERECYC

 ``ERECYC``    type: ``real*8 array of size (0:NS-1,NSTRAT)``
     Stores the energy recycling coefficients of species (is) on stratum (istra).
 Defaults to 0.3 for non-carbon species and 0.0 for carbon species.
 The energy is carried back by the recycled neutrals.
-    Applies only to B2 neutral fluid species.
+    Applies only to B2.5 neutral fluid species.

 .. index:: RCION

 ``RCION``    type: ``real*8 array of size (0:NS-1,NSTRAT)``    default: ``0.0``
     Stores the particle-into-ion recycling coefficients of species (is) on stratum (istra).
-Particles recycle into the next ionised species associated to their homonuclear sequence.
-Applies only to B2 neutral fluid species.
+Particles recycle into the next ionised species associated to their isonuclear sequence.
+Applies only to B2.5 neutral fluid species.

 .. index:: RECYCEIR